Committee to Defeat Revisionism, for Communist Unity

-Committee to Defeat Revisionism, for Communist Unity was a small British Marxist–Leninist group that left the Communist Party of Great Britain in 1963.
+Committee to Defeat Revisionism, for Communist Unity was a small British Marxist–Leninist group that left the Communist Party of Great Britain in 1963 and existed until c.
+1970.
 CDRCU was led by Michael McCreery, the son of General Sir Richard McCreery.
 CDRCU was sympathetic towards the Chinese Communist Party and the Party of Labour of Albania, with CDRCU members attending May Day celebrations in Tirana in May 1964.
 The group began publishing Vanguard in 1963.

 History

 CDRCU reached the height of its activity from February 1964 to February 1965, during which CDRCU cells were established in London, the Thames Valley, Scotland, West Yorkshire, Manchester and Cardiff, and public meetings were arranged.
 CDRCU had split with other CPGB members, some of them based around the Forum publication, who wanted to remain inside the CPGB to conduct the anti-revisionist struggle.
 In October 1964, the CDRCU stood a candidate in Huyton in the general election, gaining 899 votes.